Full Course Details

 What will I be required to do during the online tutorials, and will I be required to do homework?

-You will be encouraged to share and discuss your art and thoughts and ideas on that week’s theme.
-A short Talk or Demo will be given each week.
-You will learn methods and techniques which you can use to make your own work during the lesson.
+Students will be encouraged to share and discuss their art and thoughts and ideas on that week’s theme.
+A short Talk or Demo will be given each week; Students will learn methods and techniques with which they can then use to make their own work during the lesson.
 Classes will involve fun drawing exercises and opportunities to work on and develop ideas and techniques further.
 You can take notes if you wish.
 Homework is optional, and not a strict requirement in order to take part in the course.
 However, to get the most out of the learning experience, students are strongly encouraged to continue with the project set during lessons in their own time.

-- You will need to have at least a pen, pencil and paper for most of the assignment.
+- You will need have at least a pen, pencil and paper for most of the assign.
 I recommend keeping a sketchbook during the course.
-You may like to have pencils, pastels, felt tips, paint etc. at hand or any of your preferred art materials.
+You may like to have Pencils, pastels, felt tips, paint etc. at hand or any of your preferred art materials.
 If you draw using an app on your iPad that would also be suitable.

-- For session 3 you will be asked to find an egg and other small 3-D household objects, such as toys or ornaments.
-These will be used as drawing aides.
+- For sessions 3 you will be asked to find and egg and other small 3-D household objects, such as toys or ornaments.
+These will be use as drawing aides.

 - For session 4, if possible, you will need white/light colour and a black/dark colour in chalk, pastel or pencil.
 You will also need some kind of toned or coloured paper.

 For privacy and copyright reasons, all forms of recording of the presentations and lessons are strictly prohibited (audio, video, screen-grabs etc) – without the express permission of the tutor (for example when the tutor may occasionally instruct you to do so, as part of the learning exercise).